cran-task-views/MetaAnalysis/MetaAnalysis.md

 #### Genetics

-There are a number of packages specialising in genetic data and see also `r view("Genetics")`:
+There are a number of packages specialising in genetic data:
 `r pkg("catmap")` combines case-control and family study data, graphical facilities are provided, `r pkg("CPBayes")` uses a Bayesian approach to study cross-phenotype genetic associations,